apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Iran election: As young lose hope, a reformist runs for president**
+**Biden and Trump face off at CNN presidential debate**

-You can read more about it [here](https://www.bbc.com/news/articles/c98qgw8qxq7o).
+You can read more about it [here](https://www.cnn.com/politics/live-news/cnn-debate-trump-biden-06-27-24/index.html).

 ## Requirements
 - Python 3.8